johnwcowan/r7rs-work/R7RSSmallErrata.md

 30\.
 Notes that the categories Lu, Ll, ...
 Co that are valid in identifiers apply only to *non-ASCII* characters; the valid ASCII characters are given explicitly.

+31\.
+In section 1.1, the sentence "Each use of a variable is associated with a lexically apparent binding of that variable" appears.
+However, this is only true after macroexpansion, as the binding may be hidden in a user-written macro.
+Prefix the sentence with "After macros are expanded".

+32\.
+In the third paragraph of the definition of `null-environment`, the reference to `scheme-report-environment` should be to `null-environment`, and is changed accordingly.